ANNOUNCEMENTS

 La Cañada High School-Class of 1966

-Just a reminder to please take a moment to update your profiles and check your info.
-Please add your life experiences, Birthday, elementary school, college, military, spouse, kids and grandkids Many of you have down sized your homes, moved to another state, disconected land lines, changed your email and/or phone carrier and we have lost track of you.
-Also, check out our "Missing" list and perhaps you may know the staus of those classmates.
+Many of you have down sized your homes, moved to another state, disconected land lines, changed your email and/or phone carrier and we have lost track of you.
+Please, check out our "Missing" list and perhaps you may know the staus of those classmates and share with us.

 **This website is private and only for our classmates with a personal password to enter.
 Please note if you contact a classmate you have the option to make your message either public to our class or private to the classmate.
 It is also advised that you do log out when you are finished using this site.**